 Carbon Dioxide is considered an excellent solvent since carbon dioxide does not chemically interact with the essential oil extracted.
 To remove the carbon dioxide solvent, simply decrease the pressure and the carbon dioxide returns to a gaseous state leaving behind a pure essential oil-like compound with no residues.
 While close to an essential oil, extracts are still not considered to be 100% pure essential oils.

 The Organic Rosemary Oil Extract we use as an antioxidant in some of our products is extracted using this Carbon Dioxide method.
-It is a method that can be used to obtain a USDA Certified Organic extraction.
+It is an extraction method that can be used to obtain a USDA Certified Organic Certification.

 The most important consideration when purchasing essential oils is to buy from a reputable supplier that lists the method of extraction and tests their oils for the presence of adulterated additives.